marketplacer/PercentageMargin/README.md

 1) Create a constraint between your view and its superview in the storyboard.

 2) Check "remove at build time" option for the constraint in the *attributes inspector*.
-This is done just to suppress Xcode warnings.
 A percentage-based constraint will be created form the code instead.

 <img src='https://raw.githubusercontent.com/exchangegroup/PercentageMargin/master/Graphics/setup_layout_constraint.png' width='480' alt='Setup percentage-based margins with Auto Layout in iOS / Swift'>